Living Learning Communities

 • First Gen Forever

-At First To Go @ LMU, any student whose parent(s) and/or care giver(s) did not receive a bachelor’s degree in the United States is referred to as a first-generation college student.
+At First To Go at LMU, any student whose parent(s) and/or caregiver (s) did not receive a bachelor’s degree in the United States is referred to as a first-generation college student.
 The First-Gen Forever LLC aims to create an intersectional, identity-conscious living environment for incoming first-year, first-generation college students.
-The First To Go Scholars Program, and its living community (First-Gen Forever), aim to empower students who have been systematically underserved in higher education.
+The First To Go Scholars Program and its living community (First-Gen Forever) aim to empower students who have been systematically underserved in higher education.
 In collectively celebrating our first-gen identity, we create a community that pioneers initiatives in service of justice and advocates for first-gen student equity, access, and inclusion.
-First-Gen Forever LLC will stimulate academic, personal, and professional success for first-generation students by immersing first-year, first-gen students in a holistic living environment supported by faculty, staff and University resources.
+First-Gen Forever LLC will stimulate academic, personal, and professional success for first-generation students by immersing first-year, first-gen students in a holistic living environment supported by faculty, staff, and University resources.

 Honors LLC

-The University Honors Program operates the HONORS LLC which aims to prepare students for a full and intellectual life.
-The program integrates the Honors program with a living and learning curriculum to maximize student's experience and enhance the first year experience.
+The University Honors Program operates the HONORS LLC, which aims to prepare students for a full and intellectual life.
+The program integrates the Honors program with a living and learning curriculum to maximize students' experience and enhance the first-year experience.
 Along with taking two courses in the academic year, members of the LLC will enjoy office hours with honors faculty and staff, allowing for more interaction than just the confines of the classroom.
 There are also extracurricular events (trips and events) facilitated by the University Honors program faculty and staff.
 Students must be enrolled in the Honors program to apply.

 Seaver College Living Learning Community (LLC)

 The Seaver College Living Learning Community (LLC) is a living-learning community program for first-year students in the Seaver College of Science and Engineering.
 Students majoring in any of the fields of study within Seaver College are eligible.
 Students enroll in a 1-unit seminar together, live together in the same dormitory building, and engage in co-curricular experiences designed to create a fully integrated learning experience.
 These components further the student's interest and success in pursuing careers in the sciences.
+Please note that students in this LLC must take a course in the Ignatian Leadership Institute (EDLA 489, 490, or 491) during the fall semester.
+This is a one-credit course.

 Transfer Community (TRLLC)